16 Apr Groups Team | Leader Resources

 March 27, 2020

 - Make it easy to join your group.
 Give them a phone call.
-Personal connection does wonders to put someone’s mind at ease.
+A personal connection does wonders to put someone’s mind at ease.
 Then send them a text with the link to your group with the day and time.

 - Prep your group and yourself.
-Pray for them before they even go online.
-Let your group know that someone new is coming that way they can help welcome them in.
+Pray for them before they join your group for the first time.
+Let your group know that someone new is coming so that they can help welcome them.

 - Follow up.
-Like text them after group to thank them and celebrate the next step they just took.
+Text them after group to thank them and celebrate the next step they just took.
 In your time this week pray for them along with the rest of your group.
 And keep them informed by adding them to your GroupMe or text group.

 10 WAYS TO HAVE A GREAT ONLINE GROUP